Members of the Filipino Performing Arts Group at the Cesar Chavez Day 2018

 - Pinoy Samba dance – Samba Song (by Bong Panera)

-- Hip Hop with Bamboos – Pinoy Ako (Orange and Lemon)
+- Hip Hop dance – Pinoy Ako (Orange and Lemons)

 Kulintang Music: Pangalay Ha Janggay (Composed by Tessie), Origin of dance: Sulu Archipelago